York999/f1/readme.txt

-git is a verson control system.
+git is a distribute verson control system. the third time